Papua New Guinea Entry Requirements

 Restricted Items

-- Plants and seeds - require phytosanitary certificates and quarantine approval from PNG National Agriculture Quarantine and Inspection Authority (NAQIA).
+- Fresh fruit, vegetables, meat, and plant materials - require phytosanitary certificates and prior approval from the PNG Department of Agriculture and Livestock

 Health Requirements